 The next day, the same book, or portions of the book, is read aloud again.
 Students are cued to listen for a specific purpose.
 This process is repeated over several days.

-Close reading allows teachers to share a wide variety of texts with students, from many genres.
-It also provides the benefit of encouraging students to engage in purposeful conversation, in both whole group, small group, and partner settings.
+Close reading allows teachers to share a wide variety of texts with students from many genres.
+It also provides the benefit of encouraging students to engage in purposeful conversation in both whole group, small group, and partner settings.
 For students who require extra support, close reading is advantageous because they have the opportunity to visit a story more than once.
-Close reading that is done in the form of read alouds also allows all students to participate, even those who may struggle to read the text independently.
+Close reading is done in the form of read alouds also allows all students to participate, even those who may struggle to read the text independently.
 It is an effective instructional tool for promoting the use of critical thinking.